Mindfulness-Awareness Meditation Instructors Training Course

 Andrew has worked as a freelance writer for 27 years, specializing in writing business and technology-related articles for magazines.
 He has written four books, including two biographies, a violence-prevention curriculum, and Anxiety, Stress & Mindfulness: A Do-It-Yourself Guide to Wellness (2nd Tier Publishing, 2018).

 Andrew received CHANNAL’s Hope Award for empowering others in 2017.
-(CHANNAL is the Consumers’ Health Awareness Network Newfoundland and Labrador.)
+(CHANNAL, now Lifewise, is the Consumers’ Health Awareness Network Newfoundland and Labrador.)

 Outcomes from his programs are posted here: https://safermindfulness.com/outcomes/